 - You want to have control over your home and its immediate environment

-- There are enough leaseholders who want lease extensions that you feel this would be a valid way forward
+- There are enough leaseholders who want lease extensions that you feel this would be a clear way forward

-All are good reasons, but you can take control of your building via a Right to Manage claim, which means that you do not own the freehold but that you take over the control of the management of the building.
+All are good reasons, but it's worth noting that you can take control of your building via a Right to Manage claim, which means that you do not own the freehold but that you take over the control of the management of the building.
 For advice on this speak to our residential block management department.

-If your sole purpose is to extend the lengths of your lease(s), you may also find that a group lease extension claim may be a more cost-effective method of moving forward.
-As opposed to buying the freehold, you will be less likely to have to compensate the landlord for non-participating units and possibly for development compensation, etc.
+If your sole purpose is to extend the length of your lease(s), you may also find that a group lease extension claim may be a more cost-effective method of moving forward.
+As opposed to buying the freehold, you will be less likely to have to compensate the landlord for non-participating units and possibly for development compensation.